libbyshoop/csinparallel/modules/RosieCluster/source/index.rst

 .. image:: images/6.jpg
       :width: 800

 We built a wooden structure to put together the 6-node cluster and made it as compact as possible as shown in the pictures above.
+You do not strictly need the wooden frame; we originally built this without it, just using the standoffs.
+If you build a frame of some sort like ours, you will also need small M3 standoffs and possibly the other pieces you see in the pictures above.

-All the six cluster nodes are powered through a single power supply.
+Even though each node comes with its own power supply, we chose to have all six cluster nodes powered through a single power supply.
 In order to do this we connected the 5 worker nodes to the 6 to 1 Barrel Splitter (We couldn't find a 5 to 1).
 The Female end of 5 to 1 splitter is then connected to the male end of a Barrel On/Off Switch.
 The head node is directly connected to another Barrel Switch.
 The two switches are then connected to a 2 to 1 Barrel Splitter and this is then connected to the Power Supply.
 This eliminates the need for having 6 different power supplies for the 6 Tegra Boards.
-We use a 8 Port Ethernet Switch to connect all the nodes of the cluster in a network using ethernet cables.
-The 5 Port Battery charger is used to power the Ethernet Switch and the Monitor.
-The USB Hub and HDD is connected to the Head Node.
-Since these boards do not have Wifi on them we also used a Ethernet to USB Adapter on the head node for it to connect to the Internet through a External ethernet connection.
+We use a 8 Port Ethernet Switch to connect all the nodes of the cluster in a network using Ethernet cables.
+The 5 Port USB charger is used to power the Ethernet Switch and the Monitor.
+The USB Hub and HDD are connected to the Head Node.
+Since these boards do not have Wifi on them we also used a Ethernet to USB Adapter on the head node for it to connect to the Internet through an external Ethernet connection.

 .. _Ubuntu-OS-Setup: